 My name is Michelle Dague and I am one of the Assistant Principals at Thompson Middle School.
 I began my teaching career in 2001 after completing my Bachelor of Science in Secondary Education from West Chester University in Pennsylvania.
 Additionally, I earned my Master of Arts in Educational Leadership from Aurora University in 2006 and my National Boards accreditation in English Language Arts/Early Adolescence in 2009.

 At the onset of my career, I had the opportunity to teach 9th, 11th, and 12th grade English in the Coatesville Area School District in Coatesville, Pennsylvania during the 2001-2002 school year.
-I have been blessed with the opportunity to work in Community Unit School District #303 for the past 17 years.
+I have been blessed with the opportunity to work in Community Unit School District #303 for the past 18 years.
 During my tenure in D303, I had the privilege of teaching 6th, 7th, and 8th grade Language Arts, 8th grade Drama, and 6th grade Social Studies at Thompson Middle School from 2003-2013.
-For the past 7 years, I have been an Assistant Principal at Wredling Middle School and look forward to bringing my years of experience with me as I transition to Thompson as an administrator.
+For the past 8 years, I have been an Assistant Principal at both Wredling Middle School and Thompson Middle School.
 It is my love of working with students, staff and parents/guardians that provides me great joy, as I am committed to our student’s safety, well-being, and academic progress.
 While I have a passion for learning, it is my desire to connect and help students reach their full potential that drives me each day to do what I do as an administrator.

 As a parent, teacher, and administrator, I look forward to partnering with you as your child continues their academic journey.
 Please don't ever hesitate to contact me with your celebrations, concerns, and/or questions.